-The absence of a positive pressure reading does not clearly indicate the absence of excess gas due to the possibility of a blocked valve.
+The absence of a positive pressure reading does not necessarily indicate the absence of excess gas due to the possibility of a blocked valve.
 It is therefore essential to check for a blocked valve or filter pad.

-A suitable method is the introduction of compressed nitrogen (or other inert gas) at a pressure below 1 bar and observing its discharge.
-This can be achieved for example, by the arrangement shown in Appendix B. Valve A is closed.
-Valve B is opened until gauge P registers 1 bar.
-Valve B is then closed.
-If the indicated pressure does not decay i.e. no leaks in the connections, then valve A is opened.
-Rapid decay of indicated pressure indicates valve A is not blocked.
+A suitable method to check this is the introduction of compressed nitrogen (or other inert gas) at a pressure below 1 bar and observing its discharge.
+This can be achieved for example, by the arrangement shown in Appendix B.

+- · Valve A is closed. - Valve B is opened until gauge P registers 1 bar. - Valve B is then closed.
+If the indicated pressure does not decay i.e. there are no leaks in the connections, then - Valve A is opened.
+Rapid decay of indicated pressure indicates valve A is not blocked as the gas in the manifold flows into the cylinder.

-If the valve is suspected of being blocked or inoperative then refer to:
+If the valve is suspected of being blocked or inoperative then refer to AIGA document 025 Pressure receptacles with blocked or inoperative valves [5] and AIGA document 083 Disposal of Gases Code of Practice [4] or EN 12863 [3].

-- AIGA 025/06 "Pressure receptacles with blocked or inoperative valves" and IGC Document DOC 30/04 Disposal of Gases Code of practice or EN 12863 Standard "Periodic Inspection and maintenance of dissolved acetylene cylinders" - Ensure that the valve design is taken into account and that appropriate precautions are taken with regard to the properties of the cylinder contents.
+Ensure that the valve design is taken into account and that appropriate precautions are taken with regard to the properties of the cylinder contents.